Alf825/holbertonschool-shell/permissions/README.md

-script that changes owner to school script that changes owner and group owner script changes owner to vincent and group owner to staff
+script that changes owner to school script that changes owner and group owner script changes owner to vincent and group owner to staff script changes u g hello to vincent and staff